 How to get there

-By car: Take the coastal road towards Agay until you get to the Dramont.
-Turn right when you see the sign “Tiki Plage” and park in the car park at the end of Allée Robinson.
+By Car: Follow the coastal road towards Agay until you reach Dramont.
+Turn right at the sign “Tiki Plage” and convenient parking is available at Plage de Camp Long or near Rue Lin Robinson.

 Mandeliu-La-Napoule Beach Walk